For all those about to start using Dialogue, this success guide takes you through the actions and planning that should provide a great result.

 Here are a few things to consider that will set you up for a good challenge:

-- Act as a guide and teacher: If a respondent submits an idea that is similar to another already posted, then you as a moderator can highlight this and provide links between the ideas.
-It's likely that, as an organisation, you have done a lot of things that your respondents don't know about and you may get some ideas and comments asking for or suggesting things that you already do or are planning to do.
-As a community manager, you can direct them to examples of these and show your visitors the work you are already doing.
-This is not only a great win for that user, but all of the other visitors who can see that response you have given and therefore know more about your work.
+- Act as a guide and teacher: If a respondent submits an idea that is similar to another already posted, then you as an admin/moderator can highlight this and provide links between the ideas.
+It's likely that, as an organisation, you have done a lot of things that your respondents don't know about and you may get some ideas and comments suggesting things that you already do or are planning to do.
+As a community manager, you can direct them to examples of these and show your participants the work you are already doing.
+This is not only a great win for that user, but all of the other site visitors who can see that response you have given and therefore know more about your work.

-Pro Tip: Decide on your tone of voice beforehand and make sure this is carried through from your community manager, to your moderators, to your Twitter and Facebook feed.
+Pro Tip: Decide on your tone of voice beforehand and make sure this is carried through across all admins and moderators working on your Dialogue, to your Twitter and Facebook feed.
 It's good for each of your admins to have individual personalities, but the overall tone should remain consistent.

 Structuring your dialogue